 So plain and simple — you MUST know your medications!

 I realize that you’ve already covered all of this stuff in Respiratory Therapy School.
 So the goal of this article isn’t to re-teach you all of the medications again.
-Instead, the goal to bring the most important topics to your attention so that you can make sure you know it and prepare adequately for the TMC Exam.
+Instead, the goal to bring the most important topics to your attention so that you can make sure you familiarize yourself and prepare adequately.

 - Ultrashort acting medications